ShakyaRaunak/react-redux-saga/documentation.md

 To be able to present the to-do items, you will create two Presentation Components: `ToDo` and `ToDoList`.
 As their names state, the first one will render a single to-do item, while the second one will render a list of to-do items.

+#### Managing Side Effects on React with Redux Saga

+Now that you have an application that can rely on a single source of truth when it comes to state management.
+However, one big gap of Redux is that this library does not handle well side effects (like those that AJAX requests provoke).
+To be able to handle this kind of side effect, you can use Redux Saga.

+    $ npm i redux-saga